 Market & comparison education

-A practical note on How to compare trial and subscription pages before choosing a face yoga app for an App Store comparison where every app seems to promise more than it can prove, written with realistic expectations and a specific next step.
+A practical note on App comparison: trial and subscription pages for an App Store comparison where every app seems to promise more than it can prove, written with realistic expectations and a specific next step.

 Direct answer